Top 10 tips for a good night's sleep

 Ban your smart phone, computer and TV from your bedroom, and avoid looking at them for an hour before bed.
 This kind of device emits a blue light, which suppresses the sleep hormone melatonin.

 4. Create a restful environment

 Make sure your bed provides the correct support, comfort and space to ensure you wake up and move about less.
-Make sure your room is the right temperature – between 16 °C and 18 °C (60°F to 65°F) is optimum.
-A lack of clutter, pale colours and pleasant smells, such as lavender and geranium, can also help create a soothing setting.
+Ensure that your room is the right temperature – between 16 °C and 18 °C (60°F to 65°F) is optimum.
+A lack of clutter, along with pale colours and pleasant smells, such as lavender and geranium, can also help create a soothing setting.

 5. Don’t clock watch

 Worrying about getting enough sleep can itself stop us sleeping.
-The best way to deal with that is to remind yourself that resting in bed and thinking nice thoughts is more productive than compared to tossing and turning and looking at the clock every ten minutes.
-If you keep checking your clock, you could turn it around or put it on the other side of the room so it’s not as easy to watch it ticking away.
+The best way to deal with that is to remind yourself that resting in bed and thinking nice thoughts is more productive than tossing and turning and looking at the clock every ten minutes.
+If you can't stop checking your clock, try turning it around or putting it on the other side of the room so it’s not as easy to watch time ticking away.